The Power of Words

 So when I learned recently that many Indigenous languages don't separate the world based upon gender, but rather by animacy, it felt like a part of me deep in my soul was coming home.

 In her book Braiding Sweetgrass, Robin Wall Kimmerer speaks about the inherent differences between Potawatomi and English.
 “European languages often assign gender to nouns, but Potawatomi does not divide the world into masculine and feminine.
 Nouns and verbs both are animate and inanimate. . . .
-Pronouns, articles, plurals, demonstratives, verbs—all those syntactical bits . . . are all aligned in Potawatomi to provide different ways to speak of the living world and the lifeless one.
-Different verb forms, different plurals, different everything apply depending on whether what you are speaking of is alive.”
+Pronouns, articles, plurals, demonstratives, verbs—all those syntactical bits . . . are all aligned in Potawatomi to provide different ways to speak of the living world and the lifeless one.”

-Not only does Potawatomi shift the critical focus to whether something is alive, but the language again conveys deeper ideas about the values and culture that are important to the speakers.
-For example, the majority of things spoken about are seen as being alive, having their own life spirit in a way that isn't reflected in English.
+Potawatomi shifts the critical focus to whether something is alive, using the language to convey deeper ideas about the values and culture that are important to the speakers.

-What a different world we create when we choose a language that honors the living spirit inside everything—every tree, every body of water, even every day of the week—rather than a language that doesn't have the syntax to even recognize the life spirit within anything other than humans.
+The Indigenous language itself allows for a life spirit in a way that isn't reflected in English, which is centered around nouns.
+What a different world we create when we choose a language that honors the living spirit inside everything—every tree, every body of water, even every day of the week.

 “The language reminds us, in every sentence, of our kinship with all of the animate world.
 English doesn’t give us many tools for incorporating respect for animacy.
 In English, you are either a human or a thing.
-Our grammar boxes us in by the choice of reducing a nonhuman being to an it, or it must be gendered, inappropriately, as a he or a she.
-Where are our words for the simple existence of another living being?
-Where is our yawe?”
+Our grammar boxes us in by the choice of reducing a nonhuman being to an it, or it must be gendered, inappropriately, as a he or a she.”

 So I join my Tribe's weekly language class and slowly begin to expand my vocabulary.
 And always, always I say miigwech to the ancestors who took our language, customs, and way of life underground, keeping them secret ". . . until the day they could be rekindled.
 And that day is now.”